-Diet, parental behavior, and preschool can boost children's IQJanuary 25th, 2013 in Psychology & Psychiatry /
+Diet, parental behavior, and preschool can boost children's IQJanuary 25, 2013 in Medicine & Health / Psychology & Psychiatry

 Supplementing children's diets with fish oil, enrolling them in quality preschool, and engaging them in interactive reading all turn out to be effective ways to raise a young child's intelligence, according to a new report published in Perspectives on Psychological Science, a journal of the Association for Psychological Science.